kbroman/pkg_primer/pages/depends.md

 If, on the other hand, you're just using one or two functions, I'd use `@importFrom` to import just the particular functions.

-And I'm inclined to still use the `::` operator, mostly for clarity:
+And probably it's best to skip the whole `@import` and `@importFrom` technique and just use the `::` operator, particularly for clarity:
 `jsonlite::unbox( )` makes it clear that `unbox` is not part of the present package but is part of [jsonlite](https://github.com/jeroenooms/jsonlite).